kenyalenae/assignment-planner/README.md

 export list of assignments to Excel and they can add assignments to their Google Calendar.

-You will not need any usernames/passwords to run the program.
+You will not need any user names/passwords to run the program.
 Nor will you need to download any 3rd party libraries.
 The needed dependencies are in the pom.xml file.